CodeYourDreams/Develop_Curriculum/readme.md

 1. Visit us at [Code Your Dreams](http://codeyourdreams.org)
 2. Tweet Us at [@codeyourdreams_](http://twitter.com/codeyourdreams_)
 3. Email Our Executive Director: brianne@codeyourdreams.org
+## Code of Conduct
+Learn more about our [Code of Conduct] (https://github.com/CodeYourDreams/Develop_Curriculum/blob/master/Code%20Of%20Conduct.pdf) for all Code Your Dreams related activities.
+An inclusive community is the best kind of community!
 ## Credits
 Thank you to our fabulous Code Your Dreams team of volunteers, teachers and interns.
 ## License